Ostend, New Zealand

 Ostend is a settlement on Waiheke Island, in New Zealand's Hauraki Gulf within the Auckland Region.
 Ostend is located in the west of the island, on and around a small peninsula which juts into Putiki Bay, one of two large indentations in the island's southwest coast.
 The southwest of the island contains much of the island's population, with Ostend being located immediately to the east of the settlement of Surfdale, and to the southwest of Onetangi.

 Ostend is connected to Surfdale by a causeway which crosses the western arm of Putiki Bay.
 The area is used by boatsmen who moor their boats on the beach, as it is easy to access from the mainland marina at Half Moon Bay.
 Ostend is home to the island's only supermarket (Countdown), a branch office of the Auckland council, the island's Baptist church, and a medical centre.
 It is known as the industrial area of the island.

 History

 In late 1915, a competition was held to decide the name of the new settlement, which was won by Miss Boylan, a resident of Auckland, who suggested the name Ostend, referencing the Belgian city of the same name, which had been a part of the theatre of World War I. The land at Ostend Estate was first auctioned on 18 February 1916.
 The name area originally referred to land at both Putiki Bay and Onetangi Bay (modern-day Ostend and Onetangi).

+The Ostend Road District was established in 1921 to administer the area, in 1947 it was enlarged and renamed to Western Waiheke.